albertgabrielabdon/BoardReview/README.md

 ## Access & Privacy
 * I already told you the password.
 For the nerds outs here, yes I apologize for having it preset in the site and I am aware that is definitely not good practice.
 No, do not try to uncover anyway. #StayAway

+---

+## Update V1
+* Added Streak feature using Google Sheet as backend.
+Different users can now exist.
+(Everyone can hack each other too for now)